xJonathanLEI/substrate-contracts-workshop/2/creating-the-erc20-template.md

 You need to:

-- Set up a deployment function which initializes the two storage items
+- Set up a constructor function which initializes the two storage items
 - Create getters for both storage items
 - Create a `balance_of_or_zero` function to handle reading values from the HashMap